 - Drain and discard marinade.
 On eight metal or soaked wooden skewers, thread beef cubes.
 Moisten a paper towel with cooking oil; using long-handled tongs, lightly coat the grill rack.

-- Grill beef, covered, over medium-hot heat or broil 4 in. from the heat for 8-12 minutes or until meat reaches desired doneness, turning occasionally.
+- Grill beef, covered, over medium-high heat or broil 4 in. from the heat for 8-12 minutes or until meat reaches desired doneness, turning occasionally.
 Yield: 8 servings.